univention/univention-corporate-server/doc/changelog/index.rst

   leftover Nagios reference has been removed in in :command:`check_univention_nfsstatus` (:uv:bug:`54968`).

-* Unassigning alerts from computer objects has been fixed (:uv:bug:`54985`).
+* Removing alerts from computer objects has been fixed (:uv:bug:`54985`).

-* LDAP ACL's allowing DCs and Memberservers to change alerts have been added.
+* LDAP ACL's allowing DCs and member servers to change alerts have been added.
   The alert descriptions have been improved.
 The authentication when trying to reload Prometheus alerts has been fixed.
-Query expressions are now templated and restrict the metrics to the assigned hostnames (:uv:bug:`54947`).
+Query expressions now use templates and restrict the metrics to the assigned hostnames (:uv:bug:`54947`).

 * The alert expressions for checking the SSL validity and the swap usage have